 But where does one begin?
 How do you curb a spending habit and start saving?
 We know how tough it can be leaving your frivolous 20s for your serious 30s, so we compiled 12 financial rules to follow—it’s time to toss these things too.

 Save for retirement

-Early in your career you may not have been making enough to save, but if you’ve gotten a few salary bumps at this point, you have no excuse not to save for retirement.
+Early in your career, you may not have been making enough to save, but if you’ve gotten a few salary bumps at this point, you have no excuse not to prepare for retirement.
 New data suggests that only 4% of all 25-year-olds will have enough saved for retirement by the age of 65.
 That’s quite a scary statistic, but how do you know if you fall into this boat?
 A good benchmark is to have one year’s salary saved in your retirement account by age 30, but if you want to get more granular, finance expert David Weliver of Money Under 30 recommends the following:

 If you make…